h3abionet/h3agwas/README.md

 ## Documentation

-Installation, Examples and tutorials for witsGWAS can be accessed at the
+Installation, Examples and tutorials for witsGWAS can be found in the wiki

 ## Features